Himanshu-Badgujar/Socket-Programming/readme.md

 ## Description

-This project was created as part of my assignment for the Bus System subject.
+This project was created as part of my Bus System subject.
 It implements a basic client application in C++ that establishes a socket connection with a server.
 The assignment's goal was to demonstrate an understanding of socket programming concepts and the client-server communication model.

 ## Prerequisites